mimossaaa/vota/README.md

 # Streamer Activity Ranker

-This is a single-page React web application that allows users to suggest and upvote activity ideas for a streamer.
+This is a single page React web application that allows users to suggest and upvote activity ideas for a streamer.
 The site features a clean, modern design with real-time updates and responsive UI.

 ## ✨ Features